 10 Everyday Items That Deserve Appreciation

 Thomas Jefferson is credited with bringing the first macaroni machine to the U.S. after serving as ambassador to France.
-This video shows how pasta machines have evolved into an ingenious technology that really takes the Play-dough Squeeze Machine to the next level.
+This video shows how pasta machines have evolved into an ingenious technology that takes the Play-dough Squeeze Machine to the next level.

 2) Post-It Notes